 Robotic process automation (RPA) is the use of software with artificial intelligence (AI) and machine learning capabilities to handle high-volume, repeatable tasks that previously required humans to perform.
-These tasks can include queries, calculations and maintenance of records and transactions.
+These tasks can include queries, calculations

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 RPA technology, sometimes called a software robot or bot, mimics a human worker, logging into applications, entering data, calculating and completing tasks, and logging out.

 RPA software isn't part of an organization's IT infrastructure.
 Instead, it sits on top of it, enabling a company to implement the technology quickly and efficiently -- all without changing the existing infrastructure and systems.

 Although the term "robotic process automation" can be traced to the early 2000s, it had been developing for a number of years previously.

 RPA evolved from three key technologies: screen scraping, workflow automation